verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] Don't make me beg.
 It's unseemly.
 - [ ] The biological imperative has been compromised.
 - [ ] In a galaxy not so far away.
+- [ ] That's patronizing as hell.
+I'm sure they had places to be and things to do